jamarslan/SOC_Tickets/README.md

-It contains 12 tickets to learn SOC.
+It contains 10 tickets to learn practical SOC.